dasch-swiss/dsp-das/k6/README.md

 This will open up the create dashboard page in the browser and copy the `grafana_dashboard.json` to your clipboard.
 On this page you have to "import a dashboard" and paste the json and save.

-Stopping the grafana stack is done with:
+Stopping the Grafana stack is done with:

 ```sh
 just grafana-down
 ```

-[IMPORTANT] The grafana setup is not persistent.
+[IMPORTANT] The Grafana setup is not persistent.
 If you stop the containers, the data will be lost and you will have to recreate the dashboard with the steps above.

 #### Create a Dashboard for HTTP Tests